dare3path/TLSplain/README.md

 **Pros**
-- seeing such errors might save you some time because you're not chasing ghost possibilities (like wondering what's wrong with your client).
+- seeing such errors might save you some time because you're not chasing ghost possibilities (like wondering what's wrong with your client eg. [this](https://github.com/openssl/openssl/issues/19969#issuecomment-1366270745) or [this](https://github.com/openssl/openssl/issues/18757)).

 **Cons**
 - if you've somehow trapped those specific errors before error:0A00010B:SSL and error:0A0000C6:SSL as a way to know if you're connecting to non-TLS server(s) then you'd have to change or add these new ones (depending on the patch), but seen above as: error:0A0007A0:SSL and error:0A00079F:SSL and error:0A0007A1:SSL